What is 'Toxic Positivity' in Grief?

 The emotions!

-you may be far from happy yourself.
+You want your children to be happy, but when they move such a long way away, you may be far from happy yourself.
 Maybe you feel abandoned or ‘left behind’?
 Perhaps you feel rejected.
 You could even feel, well…angry?
 The feelings can be overwhelming at times.
 Of course you want to be supportive and encouraging, and you’ll likely try to project those positive qualities when you can, but underneath, you may be struggling.

 Not feeling part of your children’s lives.